niksy/throttle-debounce/README.md

 	(num) => {
 		console.log('num:', num);
 	},
-	{ noLeading: false, noTrailing: false }
+	{ noTrailing: false }
 );

-// Can also be used like this, because noLeading and noTrailing are false by default const throttleFunc = throttle(1000, (num) => {
+// Can also be used like this, because noTrailing is false by default const throttleFunc = throttle(1000, (num) => {
 	console.log('num:', num);
 });